username34829/Java-2024-25/README.md

 as you can see most of them repeated practice or same files, its because i stoped for a months and get back of coding but as of now, im aiming to master this language at this very moment im typing this.

+sorry looks mess, im new here and i dont know much about anything here. so no judge here just explore.

 thats all. thanks.